carlonicolo/3tps/C++/gTestInstallation.md

 make
 ```

-### Set Up Your Project:
+### Set Up Your Project

 Include the Google Test library in your CMake project.